 If you are a construction contractor considering a performance bond, there are some critical things to note, including legal significance and cost of a performance bond.
-As experienced contractor attorneys in Mobile, AL, we will share and review everything you need to know about a performance bond.
+As experienced Birmingham contractor attorneys, we will share and review everything you need to know about a performance bond.

 How Do Performance Bonds Work

 Performance bonds provide legal and financial protection for contractors.
 When working on a construction project, the contractor secures this bond to guarantee their work performance.
 Performance bonds guarantee that a contractor will complete all facets of a project according to the contract.
 If a contractor fails to uphold their end of the deal, then the performance bond will require the bonding company to fulfill all facets of the contract.
 If you’re unable to complete the job, the bonding company who is responsible for paying the bond’s value may put the job out to bid with a few contractors or complete the work themselves.

 Federal, state, and local laws all mandate that performance bonds be utilized for most public projects.
 The Miller Act dictates the use of performance bonds for all projects in excess of $100,000.
 Some public projects insist on them because they guarantee payment for material suppliers, subcontractors, and contract duties.

 The cost of a performance bond is a small percentage of the full contract amount.
 Larger contracts are usually around 1 percent and smaller contracts have fewer requirements but are priced at 3 percent of the full amount.
 Your performance bond cost should be included in your bid, so you don’t end up paying for your bond.